zupit-it/pipeline-templates/docs/GROUPED_STEP_WORKFLOWS.md

 *This workflow uses a python docker image, hence remember to use labels to match runners specific for Docker.*

 It requires these inputs:
-- LABELS: the *labels* to select the correct *github-runner* that will execute this workflow.
+- **LABELS**: the *labels* to select the correct *github-runner* that will execute this workflow.
 The format is a stringified JSON list of labels.
-- WORKING_DIRECTORY: The directory where the runner can execute all the commands.
+- **WORKING_DIRECTORY**: The directory where the runner can execute all the commands.
-- PYTHON_IMAGE: The Python Docker image where the runner execute all the commands
+- **PYTHON_IMAGE**: The Python Docker image where the runner execute all the commands

 This is an example to show how data should be formatted.
 ```yaml